P.J. Washington's free throws finish rally as Mavs beat Thunder 117-116 to reach West finals

 Washington — the second-leading scorer for Dallas in this series, ahead of Irving — didn't have a point until the fourth quarter.
 He scored nine, with tying and go-ahead 3s before the winning free throws.

+“I think we just stay together,” Doncic said.
+“We always talk on the bench, stay together, positive energy.
+And today was a good example of it.”

-Doncic didn't have Irving when he led the Mavs to the West finals in 2022.
+Doncic didn't have Irving in leading the Mavs to the West finals in 2022, when Dallas lost to defending champ Golden State in five games.

-But the roster still didn’t seem quite right, with the Mavs just three games over .500 after blowing a 25-point lead in a loss to Milwaukee to start February.

-This time, the trade-deadline efforts worked, with the additions of Washington and Daniel Gafford shortly after the loss to the Bucks boosting Dallas on both ends of the court.

-The Mavericks finished 24-9 to rise to fifth in the West and ousted the Los Angeles Clippers in the first round with the same sequence of wins and losses that beat Oklahoma City.
+The Mavericks finished 24-9 to rise to fifth in the West and ousted the Clippers in the first round with the same sequence of wins and losses that beat Oklahoma City.

 The Thunder lost four out of five games following a 5-0 start to the playoffs.

-Led by the MVP runner-up in Gilgeous-Alexander and two more key pieces of a young core in Williams and Holmgren, Oklahoma City tied defending champion Denver for the best record in the West at 57-25 and took the top seed by virtue of a tiebreaker.
+Led by the MVP runner-up in Gilgeous-Alexander and two more key pieces of a young core in Williams and Holmgren, Oklahoma City tied defending champion Denver for the best record in the West at 57-25.

+Williams had 22 points, nine rebounds and eight assists as the Thunder were ousted.
+Holmgren scored 21.

-Just two seasons earlier, the Thunder finished 24-58 in a second consecutive year of fewer than 25 victories.
+Just two seasons ago, the Thunder finished 24-58 in a second consecutive year of fewer than 25 victories.

 AP NBA: https://apnews.com/hub/NBA